Call (415) 636-9700 Phone Mon–Fri 8a–8p · Sat 9a–5p

 Plans we accept

 Our team handles the prior authorization process with your plan once you’re scheduled for a TMS consultation.
-Coverage for Deep TMS for OCD and for anxiety indications can be more variable; we verify benefits before treatment begins.
+We verify benefits before treatment begins.

 See our full fees and insurance page ›